Government Schools

 Gopalapura Higher Primary School

 The sessions at Gopalapura Higher Primary School with the children have been an opportunity to understand academic concepts using multi-arts methodologies.
-The group has explored different professions, and focussed on the bodily function of the heart and learning those through songs, dance and drama!
+The group has explored different professions, and focussed on the bodily systems and learning those through songs, dance and drama!
+The goal has been to make learning fun and easy for the diverse learners within the space.

 Previous Work with Government Schools